 Unduplicated funds will be principally directed to low-income and English Learners, the majority of our student body.
-The student body is 82.89% unduplicated students, therefore the needs of English learners and low-income students comprise the needs of the majority of our students and represent the focus of our actions.
+The student body is 84.26% unduplicated students, therefore the needs of English learners and low-income students comprise the needs of the majority of our students and represent the focus of our actions.
+The funds will be effective in increasing and improving the level of academic support and interventions, professional development, data analysis, SEL supports, and continue to build our robust MTSS system.
+We will use funds to hire and maintain personnel that oversee programs to increase and improve the support systems students receive.